 We were all faced with a new and uncharted reality as we swapped the office for Zoom, Microsoft Teams and BlueJeans (amongst others) last year.
-But while remote working was a change of scenery for most office workers, IT teams faced a fundamental change of their entire operation and industry landscape.
+But while remote working was a change of scenery for most office workers, IT teams faced a fundamental change of their entire operation – including their dedicated IT investment.

 IT security systems were overhauled, new platforms rolled out to thousands of employees, and new protocols developed to keep employees and company information safe from proliferating cybercrime.